arboriginal/TidyingChest/.github/ISSUE_TEMPLATE/bug_report.md

 **Step 2: Verifications**
 Because the problem can be with your configuration or another plugin:

+0. Check if a similar issue exists, if yes, don't create a duplicate but add a comment to it
 1. Re-read plugin description and documentation
 2. Backup your actual configuration
 3. Remove my plugin configuration and restart your server (so a fresh config is generated)
 4. Try to change one parameter and test, change a second one and test, ...
 5. Try without your other plugins
-5. Re-add your plugins one by one and re-test each time to determine if there is an incompatibility
+6. Re-add your plugins one by one and re-test each time to determine if there is an incompatibility
-6. If you didn't solved the problem, fill this report, and delete all lines above "Describe the bug".
+7. If you didn't solved the problem, fill this report, and delete all lines above "Describe the bug".
-7. Choose a comprehensive title which shortly describe the problem
+8. Choose a comprehensive title which shortly describe the problem
-8. Use [version] as prefix (replace "version" by your exact version number) for example: « [1.0] »
+9. Use [version] as prefix (replace "version" by your exact version number) for example: « [1.0] »

 You are allowed to skip some questions IF AND ONLY IF it's not applicable / relevant.
 BTW...
 English is not my mother language, so do not use sentences too complex for a non-native english.